zacharski/ml-class/README.md

 ### Instructor availability

-I will be sitting at my laptop on the Slack channel Monday through Wednesdays from 11am until 2pm ET.
-This means that if you message me, I will respond immediately unless I am helping another student.
-Excluding those times, my next level of availability is Monday through Thursday from 11am to 4pm.
-My average response time during that period is 15 minutes.
-Feel free to message me outside of those times but my response delay might be significant.
+I will be sitting at my laptop on the Slack channel Tuesdays and Wednesdays from 11am until 2pm ET.
+This means that if you message me, I will respond within 5 minutes unless I am helping another student.
+Feel free to message me outside of those times.
+At times my response delay might be significant.
 Often I turn off Slack notifications at midnight.
 There may be times during Friday through Sunday when I don't have cell or wifi coverage and I will not be able to receive your message.
 Also, there may other times when I don't have cell coverage.
 In those cases I will post a message on Slack beforehand.
 The reason for this is that while I am based in Santa Fe I often go off exploring the Southwest in my van and sometimes lose cell phone coverage.
+If your questions require something that can be better addressed over Zoom, we can arrange a meeting time through Slack.
+I also encourage those in class to help others (see my honor code policy below)

 The above hours may be subject to change if other times benefit more students.
 These changes will be announced in the Slack channel.

+## Course Objectives

+Students will gain hands-on experience with the following algorithms and libraries, learning when and how to apply them to problems in data mining:

+* Numpy, Pandas, skLearn

+* entropy and decision trees

+* bagging and pasting

+* random forest

+* XGBoost

+* deep learning basics

+* Convolutional Neural Networks (CNN)

+* Clustering

+* Working with text

 ## Expected Outcomes